Partido Socialista Logo

 The logo presents a completely new image.
 The red, white, and green colors correspond to the national flag, emphasizing the participants’ patriotism.

-The symbol of the social-democratic rose, partially placed on a red background, represents renewal, leading to the birth of a new viable political force, represented by the green rectangle with large white letters “SP.”
+The symbol of the social-democratic rose, partially set against a red background, represents renewal, leading to the birth of a new viable political force, as indicated by the green rectangle with large white letters “SP.”

 1997 – 2004